MQuy/mos/K&R.md

 ### Chapter 4: Funtions and Program Structure

 - if the return type is omitted, `int` is assumed
-- lacking of function prototype, a function is implicitly declared by its first appearance in an expression
+- lacking of function prototype, a function is implicitly declared by its first appearance in an expression and type promotion is happened
 - `register` variables are to be placed in machine registers (compiler can ignore the advice) and is only applied to automatic variables/function parameters
 - a `static` variable is initialized only the first time encountering
 - in absence of explicit initialization, external and static variables are guaranted to be zero